Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Introduction

-To enable the learning of such adaptive multiscale trees without access to predefined coordinates, we employ the Questionnaire algorithm~\cite{ankenman2014geometry}, a geometry-adaptive framework that uncovers and exploits latent multiscale organization in the kernel matrix by iteratively constructing hierarchical partition trees on both rows and columns.
-Using the learned affinity structures, we construct a space-filling curve that aligns with the intrinsic geometry of the row and column domains.
+To enable the learning of adaptive multiscale trees without predefined coordinates, we employ the \texttt{Questionnaire} algorithm \cite{ankenman2014geometry} (see Algorithm 1, Section 3).
+This geometry-adaptive framework uncovers and exploits the latent multiscale organization of the kernel matrix by iteratively constructing hierarchical partition trees for both rows and columns.
+By defining a tree-based metric, the algorithm identifies an intrinsic geometry of the data (corresponding to a fixed point of the iterative tree building algorithm), allowing for the construction of a multiscale basis that is tailored to the operator's structure rather than the physical coordinates of the domain.
+Using the learned multiscale structures, we construct a data-driven space-filling curve that aligns with the intrinsic geometry of the row and column domains.
 This reordering reveals two mutually coherent one-dimensional structures across the matrix, transforming it into a more regular and locally low-rank form.
-The resulting organization enables compact and efficient representations by applying butterfly factorization and wavelet best-basis selection to the induced adaptive multiscale structure.
-The butterfly factorization is particularly effective for oscillatory kernels, enabling fast matrix-vector multiplication with $O(N\log N)$ memory and computational complexity.
-On the other hand, best-basis wavelet packet methods are well-suited for capturing compressible structure in smooth or piecewise smooth operators, with memory usage determined by a target accuracy parameter $\varepsilon$.
+The resulting organization enables compact and efficient representations by applying \texttt{\texttt{Butterfly}} factorization or the extended generalized Haar-Walsh transform (\texttt{eGHWT}) \cite{saito2022eghwt} as a tool for wavelet best-basis selection to the induced adaptive multiscale structure.

+\texttt{\texttt{Butterfly}} factorization is particularly effective for oscillatory kernels, enabling fast matrix-vector multiplication with $\mathcal{O}(N\log N)$ memory and computational complexity.
+On the other hand, \texttt{eGHWT} best-basis wavelet packet methods are well-suited to capture compressible structure in smooth or piecewise smooth operators.
+This entire pipeline, from geometric discovery to structured kernel factorization, defines our Questionnaire Factorization and Fast Transform (\texttt{QFFT}) algorithm. {The remarkable aspect of this reordering of rows and columns of a kernel is the ability to apply one- or two-dimensional analytic tools to process functions on the data, and in particular compress the matrix as if it were an image.

-The remarkable aspect of this reordering of rows and columns of a kernel is the ability to apply one or two dimensional analytic tools to process functions on the data, and in particular compress the matrix as if it were an image.
-Another key aspect is the implicit ``dilation'' of the original matrix, viewed as a linear operator on \( \mathbb{R}^N \), into a structured sparse matrix on a higher-dimensional space, such as \( \mathbb{R}^{N \log N} \).
-In this lifted space, matrix-vector multiplication can be performed in \( \mathcal{O}(N \log N) \) operations, enabling both computational efficiency and scalability in practical applications.
+By transitioning the representation into the higher dimensional space, one can leverage multi-resolution analysis to uncover the underlying low-rank structure of the kernel.
+Another key aspect is the implicit "dilation" of the original matrix, viewed as a linear operator on $\mathbb{R}^N$, into a structured sparse matrix in a higher-dimensional space, such as $\mathbb{R}^{N \log N}$.
+In this lifted domain, the "non-standard" matrix-vector multiplication can be performed in $\mathcal{O}{(NlogN)}$ operations, enabling both computational efficiency and scalability in practical applications.}